EATON PARK COMMUNITY CENTRE

 The Community Centre has some regular hire slots still available for weekly/fortnightly and monthly activities.

-Weekend availability is limited to mornings on 4th Saturday each month or anytime on 5th Saturday.
-On Sundays the centre is available for hire from 3pm onwards.
+Weekend availability is very limited, mornings on 4th Saturday each month or anytime on 5th Saturday.
+On Sundays the centre is available for hire from 4.30 pm onwards.

 Community Centre User Groups